Gianforte, charged with assaulting reporter, wins House seat in Montana special election

-GREAT FALLS, Mont. — Republican Greg Gianforte appears to have defeated Democrat Rob Quist on Thursday night in a race for Montana's lone seat in the U.S. House, despite being charged Wednesday with assaulting a reporter.
+GREAT FALLS, MONT - Republican Greg Gianforte defeated Democrat Rob Quist on Thursday night in a race for Montana's lone seat in the U.S. House, despite being charged Wednesday with assaulting a reporter.

+After clinching the win, Gianforte apologized to the reporter, saying he "learned a lesson."

+Gianforte told the crowd celebrating his victory: “I should not have responded the way I did and for that I am sorry.”

 The Associated Press called the race for Gianforte shortly after 10:30 p.m.
 MT.